AdobeDocs/experience-manager-65.fr-FR/help/assets/bulk-approval.md

    ![task_details-collection](assets/task_details-collection.png)

 1. Click **[!UICONTROL Submit]**, and then click **[!UICONTROL Done]** to close the confirmation message.
 Une notification pour la nouvelle tâche est envoyée à l’approbateur.
-1. Connectez-vous à Assets en tant qu’approbateur et accédez à la console Ressources.
+1. Log in to [!DNL Assets] as an Approver and navigate to the [!DNL Assets] console.
 To approve assets, click **[!UICONTROL Notifications]** and then select the review task from the list.
 1. In the **[!UICONTROL Review Task]** page, examine the details of the review task, and then click **[!UICONTROL Review]**.
 1. Toutes les ressources situées dans la collection sont visibles dans le panneau de révision.
 Select the assets and click **[!UICONTROL Approve/Reject]** to approve or reject assets, as appropriate.